https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 Your child’s baseline spirometry results will be assessed and, in some circumstances checked with a respiratory consultant before starting the exercise test.

-Please also note if your child is finding the treadmill difficult, the Physiologist may decide that it is unsafe and testing maybe stopped.
+Please also note if your child is finding to difficult to walk on the treadmill, the physiologist may decide that it is unsafe and testing may be stopped.

 Getting the results